 Sabeena is an experienced clinical negligence solicitor working in the Bristol office as part of the national clinical negligence team at Thompsons.

 She is currently part of the team working on hundreds of cases involving complications following surgery involving mesh products.
 These include many women who allege they were injured as a result of surgery by the colorectal surgeon, Mr Anthony Dixon.
+Many of these cases have now come to a successful conclusion.

 Her experience also includes cases involving misdiagnosis, mistakes in surgery, and infection claims and she has represented clients suffering from orthopaedic injuries, cauda equina and necrotising fasciitis.